Loading Comprehensive Foot and Ankle Institute

 At the Comprehensive Foot and Ankle Institute we specialize in treating these problems.
 We specialize in Regenerative Medical Therapy for the Foot and Ankle injuries.
 This includes the use of a Laser Therapy, Acoustic Sound Wave Therapy (ESWT), Stem cell like injections, Red Light Therapy, as well as the use of Peptides.
 This type of treatment will allow the athlete to get back to their sport as soon as possible.

-If you are actively involved in pickleball and sustain any of these types of injuries please notify us immediately.
+If you are actively involved in pickleball and sustain any of these types of injuries please notify us immediately—contact us today.